Anarchism in Spain: Anarchist presence in the Spanish Civil War

-The most effective anarchist unit was the Durruti Column, led by militant Buenaventura Durruti.
+The most effective anarchist unit in the Civil War was the Durruti Column, led by militant Buenaventura Durruti.
 It was the only anarchist unit which managed to gain respect from otherwise fiercely hostile political opponents.
-In a section of her memoirs which otherwise lambastes the anarchists, Dolores Ibárruri states: "The war developed with minimal participation from the anarchists in its fundamental operations.
+In a section of her memoirs which otherwise lambasts the anarchists, Dolores Ibárruri states: "The war developed with minimal participation from the anarchists in its fundamental operations.
 One exception was Durruti..."
 (Memorias de Dolores Ibarruri, p.
 382).
 The column began with 3,000 troops, but at its peak was made up of about 8,000 men.
 They had a difficult time getting arms from a fearful Republican government, so Durruti and his men compensated by seizing unused arms from government stockpiles.
 Durruti's death on November 20, 1936, weakened the Column in spirit and tactical ability; they were eventually incorporated, by decree, into the regular army.
 Over a quarter of the population of Barcelona attended Durruti's funeral.
 It is still uncertain how Durruti died; modern historians tend to agree that it was an accident, perhaps a malfunction with his own gun or a result of friendly fire, but widespread rumors at the time claimed treachery by his men; anarchists tended to claim that he died heroically and was shot by a fascist sniper.
 Given the widespread repression against Anarchists by the Soviets, which included torture and summary executions, it is also possible that it was a USSR plot.

-Another famous unit was the Iron Column, made up of ex-convicts and other "disinherited" Spaniards sympathetic to the Revolution.
-The Republican government denounced them as "uncontrollables" and "bandits", but they had a fair amount of success in battle.
-In March 1937 they were incorporated into the regular army.

 CNT–FAI collaboration with government during the war

-In 1936, the CNT decided, after several refusals, to collaborate with the government of Largo Caballero.
-Juan García Oliver became Minister of Justice (where he abolished legal fees and had all criminal dossiers destroyed), Diego Abad de Santillán became Minister of the Economy, and Federica Montseny became Minister of Health, to name a few instances.

 During the Spanish Civil War, many anarchists outside of Spain criticized the CNT leadership for entering into government and compromising with communist elements on the Republican side.
 Those in Spain felt that this was a temporary adjustment, and that once Franco was defeated, they would continue in their libertarian ways.
 There was also concern with the growing power of authoritarian communists within the government.
 Montseny later explained: "At that time we only saw the reality of the situation created for us: the communists in the government and ourselves outside, the manifold possibilities, and all our achievements endangered."

-Some anarchists outside of Spain viewed their concessions as necessary considering the grim possibility of losing everything should the fascists win the war.
-Emma Goldman said: "With Franco at the gate of Madrid, I could hardly blame the CNT–FAI for choosing a lesser evil: participation in government rather than dictatorship, the most deadly evil."